 Taj Mahal in India

-Home » Travel Blog » Asia » India » Places to Visit in Agra in One Day
+Home » Travel Blog » Asia » India » Agra One Day Itinerary: Taj Mahal, Agra Fort & Hidden Gems

 Agra is an unremarkable city in India only couple of hours away from the capital Delhi.
 However, every person on this earth should visit Agra at least once in their lifetime to see the majestic Taj Mahal and the Agra Fort.
 Read further to know about a list of places to visit in Agra through this ultimate Agra travel guide.